symfony-cmf/symfony-cmf-docs/bundles/routing/dynamic.rst

 .. caution::

-    It is dangerous to hardcode paths to PHPCR-ODM documents into your templates.
+    It is dangerous to hard-code paths to PHPCR-ODM documents into your templates.
 An admin user could edit or delete them in a way that your application breaks.
 If the route must exist for sure, it probably should be a statically configured route.
 But route names could come from